ibm-cloud-docs/solution-tutorials/sql-database.md

 2. Click on **Data & Analytics** under Platform on the left pane and select **Db2 Warehouse on Cloud**.

-3. Change the suggested service name if you want.
+3. Pick the Entry plan.
+Change the suggested service name if you want.
 Pick a region (data center) for the deployment of the database and make sure that the correct organization and space are selected.

 4. Click on **Create**.

 5. After a short moment you should get a success notification.
 You can click it away or wait until you are taken to the Bluemix dashboard.

 ## Get Started with Db2 Warehouse on Cloud
+We create the SQL database service in the form of Db2 Warehouse on Cloud.
+Let's take a quick tour to familiarize ourselves with the Web UI.

+1. In the Bluemix dashboard locate the entry for the Db2 Warehouse on Cloud service.

+2. Click on it and you will be taken to service dashboard.
+From here you can get to documentation ("IBM Knowledge Center") under "Learn" or to the console (Web UI) for Db2 Warehouse on Cloud.

+3. Click on **Open**.
+The console is now loaded.

+4. If it is the first time you are offered to take a tour.
+Take it.
+Remember how you can easily take the tour again.
+It is explained during the tour.

+## Create a table
+We need a table to hold the sample data.
+That table can be created as part of the load process or before.
+If we do it directly, then it is simpler to set up the load process.

+1. In the BluemixDb2

+## Load data

 ## Get the web application code